 Neglecting the poor, once more

-However the manufacturing sector is finally growing, so there are good prospects to reduce the massive unemployment and hence tackle one of the causes of poverty in India.
+However the manufacturing sector is finally growing, so there are good prospects to reduce the mass unemployment.
 But… that leaves the problem of rural poverty.
 To compare once more with China, the Chinese government has the merit to have very gradually opened its country and markets to the outside world rather than a “shock therapy”.
 This means that it kept for more than a decade its rural safety nets, giving time to people to adapt to the transition and changes.